jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Remote tracker: jeonghanlee/epicsarchiverap-env, GitHub milestone none yet Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3c96141d394ebc4b6f81bb12f6db29858a1fb6bd` on 2026-09-20 by reading that path in a fetched clone (prior observation: `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API)

-Next session entry point: lower `AA_JAVA_HEAPSIZE` in `configure/CONFIG_SITE` and state the resulting host memory requirement in `docs/README.install.md` (M22) — the ansible-provision run lost instances to the kernel OOM killer on a 4 GB host.
-Six rows are Ready: M9, M15, and the install-to-running follow-ups M22-M25 (D18).
-M8's Release Verification 2 and 3 passed on three provisioned hosts at aa-env `fb43522` with aa-maven `3c96141d`; Release Verification 1 and 4 remain, and M8 still waits on M9 and M15.
-M2 (`b6a80af`), M17 (`a159b79`) and M21 (`a12516d`) have landed; M20 carries M17's T6 follow-up.
+Next session entry point: add a test-oriented set of store URLs to `site-template/policies.py.in` with short `partitionGranularity` and `hold` (M26) — the shipped MTS at `PARTITION_MONTH&hold=2` holds samples for about two months, so the second ETL hop cannot be observed in any test run, and the archive store also sits on the root filesystem with no threshold.
+Seven rows are
+Ready: M9, M15 and M22-M26.
+M22's `256M` candidate default is validated only at
+idle; the load test requested from ansible-provision supplies the figure under load, the disk growth rate M26 needs, and the first observation of ETL movement anywhere.
+M8's Release Verification 2 and 3 passed on three provisioned hosts;
+Release Verification 1 and 4 remain, and M8 still waits on M9 and M15.
+M2
+(`b6a80af`), M17 (`a159b79`) and M21 (`a12516d`) have landed; M20 carries M17's
+T6 follow-up.

 ## Milestone